Breed Standard

 These pigs all have very good length on their snouts.
 Please note the upturn at the end of the snout that, along with the medium sized snout, gives the Idaho Pasture Pigs the ability to graze so well.

-These piglets are of varying ages, but both demonstrate good wrinkles.
-Wrinkles in the young piglets is a good indicator that the snout will upturn as they age.
+These piglets are of varying ages, but they demonstrate good wrinkles.
+Wrinkles along the top of the snout in young piglets is a good indicator that the snout will upturn as they age.

 Both of these sows demonstrate excellent snout length and a very nice upturned snout.